+If you’re lost for what a schedule for college applications might look like, we’ve mapped it out.
 Here is a rough timeline of the application process:

 During the summer, you should be researching colleges you’re interested in applying to as well as considering a major.
 Make note of certain requirements, such as SAT or ACT scores.
 After contemplating your potential list of colleges, figure out what you need to fulfill their requirements.
 Sign up for SAT, SAT II, and/or ACT tests as needed, making sure you leave plenty of time for any exams you want to retake.

 Also, familiarize yourself with prompts for admissions essays.
 Look at previous years’ prompts (if prompts are not yet released), as many prompts will be similar, and formulate ideas on topics or stories you can write about.

 By August, the UC application and the Common Application will have opened, so be sure to create accounts and fill out the profiles.
 In the Common App, add all schools you want to apply to and look at what they require.
 Many schools have extra short essays to answer, and some have essays that are specific to your college of choice, whether it be engineering or letters & science.
 Be careful of these “hidden” essays!
 The CSU application opens later around October.

 Prepare your academic resume.
 You will need to give them to anyone writing you a letter of recommendation.
 Most people will also ask for a sample of a personal essay and a list of colleges you’re applying to with a list of deadlines.
 Aim for at least two letters of recommendation from teachers.